^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Allergic rhinoconjunctivitis is the most common form of ophthalmic and nasal allergy, which is manifested by the reaction of hypersensitivity to certain antigens present in the air.
+Allergic rhinoconjunctivitis is the most common form of ocular and nasal allergy, which is a hypersensitivity reaction to certain antigens present in the air.

 Symptoms of allergic rhinoconjunctivitis

-Allergic rhinoconjunctivitis is characterized by a transitory course with acute attacks of redness, lacrimation and itching, accompanied by sneezing and discharge from the nose.
-The swelling of the eyelid is characteristic.
-Conjunctiva has a milky or pinkish color as a result of edema and injection.
-In the upper tarsal conjunctiva are small papillae.
+Allergic rhinoconjunctivitis is characterized by a transient course with acute attacks of redness, lacrimation, and itching, accompanied by sneezing and nasal discharge.
+Edema of the eyelid is characteristic.
+The conjunctiva has a milky or pinkish color as a result of edema and injection.
+Small papillae are located on the upper tarsal conjunctiva.

 Classification of allergic rhinoconjunctivitis

-• seasonal allergic rhinoconjunctivitis (pollinosis) begins in the spring and lasts throughout the summer period, is the most common and mild form of allergic conjunctivitis.
+• Seasonal allergic rhinoconjunctivitis (hay fever) begins in the spring and lasts throughout the summer period, is the most common and mild form of allergic conjunctivitis.
 The most common allergens are pollen;

-• all-season allergic rhinoconjunctivitis causes symptoms throughout the year with exacerbations in the fall, when the exposure of dust mites and fungal allergens is the largest.
-This disease is less common and proceeds more easily than hay fever, but more permanently.
+• Perennial allergic rhinoconjunctivitis causes symptoms throughout the year, with flare-ups in the fall when exposure to dust mites and fungal allergens is greatest.
+It is less common and milder than hay fever, but more persistent.

 What do need to examine?